raffdoc/LaTeX-template-for-Harvard-dissertation/README.txt

 *** An introduction ***

 The HarvardThesis package provides all of files needed to support the production and typesetting of a PhD thesis at Harvard.

+Note: As of Summer 2012, this template has been used successfully by at least a handful of PhD students at Harvard.
+Their theses were accepted by the registrar and they received their PhDs.

 ****Installation***